 Lambert, Jessica G., Hall Charles A. S. et al. 2014.
 Energy, EROI and quality of life.
 Energy Policy 64:153–167

 Fig. 12.
 “Pyramid of Energetic Needs” representing the minimum EROI required for conventional oil, at the well-head, to be able to perform various tasks required for civilization.
 The blue values are published values, the yellow values increasingly speculative.
-If the EROI of a fuel (say oil) is 1.1:1 then all you can do is pump it out of the ground and look at it.
 Each increment in EROI allows more and more work to be done.
 EROI chart from “EROI of Global Energy Resources Preliminary Status and Trends” Jessica Lambert, Charles Hall, Steve Balogh, Alex Poisson, and Ajay Gupta State University of New York, College of Environmental Science and Forestry

 Abstract.
 The near- and long-term societal effects of declining EROI are uncertain, but probably adverse.
 To evaluate the possible linkages between societal well-being and net energy availability, we compare these preliminary estimates of energy availability: (1) EROI at a societal level, (2) energy use per capita, (3) multiple regression analyses and (4) a new composite energy index (Lambert Energy Index), to select indicators of quality of life (HDI, percent children under weight, health expenditures, Gender Inequality Index, literacy rate and access to improved water).
 Our results suggest that energy indices are highly correlated with a higher standard of living.